Beware Of False Onset Of Rains, NiMet Cautions Farmers

-The Nigerian Meteorological Agency, NiMet, has advised farmers in the North-central zone of the country and particularly Nassarawa, Niger, Benue, Abuja and neighbouring state like Kaduna against hasty planting in order to avoid losses due to the false onset of rains recorded.
+Nigerian Meteorological Agency (NiMet), has cautioned farmers in the North-central zone of the country and particularly Nassarawa, Niger, Benue, Abuja and neighbouring state like Kaduna against hasty planting in order to avoid losses due to the false onset of rains.

-Sepaking in Abuja on Tuesday, the director-general/CEO, NiMet, Professor Mansur Bako Matazu said: “the recent rainfall activities recorded over the central states as well as Kaduna, in the North-west between March 12 and 20, 2021, is a false onset as captured accurately in the 2021 Seasonal Climate Prediction.
+Speaking in Abuja yesterday, the director-general/CEO, NiMet, Prof Mansur Bako Matazu said, “The recent rainfall activities recorded over the central states as well as Kaduna, in the North-west between March 12 and 20, 2021, is a false onset as captured accurately in the 2021 Seasonal Climate Prediction.

 He explained that the recorded rainfall is as a result of the forcing functions namely: Mid-latitude wave and the Madden Julian Oscillation (MJO) that led to the Northward pull of the inter-tropical discontinuity (ITD) and increased moisture into the country.